The German and English versions of "The Dark I Know Well".

 Although Moritz already brought his eternal inevitability, Melchior gives Moritz some meaning in Moritz's life after all.
 Melchior tells him "no matter if my personality was to change a hundred times, you will probably be [my closest friend]" Melchior walks off with the Stranger leaving Moritz behind.
 Moritz is saddened to rest in eternal rot but realizes that he can rest, straighten his grave with dignity, and sleep with a smile on his face.

 "Left Behind."
-The most poignant, heart wrenching Grief Song this troper has ever heard.
+The most poignant, heart wrenching Grief Song ever.

 Herr Stiefel breaking down and sobbing at Moritz' grave after Melchior touches him.
 Especially when you consider how stoic and cold he has been for the whole play.

 "You watch me, just watch me.
 I'm calling... one day all will know."

 In the original play Melchior's giving Moritz's ghost a farewell (after the ghost deviously tried to drive Melchior to suicide) and telling his friend something among the lines of "if my personality was to change a hundred times, you might be my closest friend".
 The Masked Man last lines "To you [Moritz] the soothing consciousness that you have nothing, to you [Melchior] the enervating doubts about everything."
 Although Moritz is upset that he will continue to rot in his grave, he realizes he can smile in dignity as he lays down to eternal rest.
 This can also be partially listened to in the 2001 Workshop.

 The painful conversation between Wendla and her mother about her "little girl dress".
 "But Wendla, you are already — in bloom."
 (And in the Workshop Cast, when Frau Bergmann finds out about the pregnancy.
 Her mother screaming at her and Wendla just completely uncomprehending, crying and saying that she didn't understand what happened or why she was bleeding afterward.